 We run each case for 120 days and compared the predicted and analytical bed slopes in both cases at the end of the simulation.
 We chose 120 days as comparing point because the rate at which the bed elevations were changing were relatively small.
 Considering the changes in the last 10 days of simulation the aggradation case had an increase of 9·10-5 m/day and the degradation case a decrease of 4·10-4 m/day.
 We considered these rates small enough to be representative of an equilibrium condition.

 In the aggradation case our LEM predicts an S equal to 0.0251 (percentage error of 0.32 %), the degradation case had an S of 0.0101 (percentage error of 1.439 %).
 Locally, the major differences between the predicted and analytical bed elevation are found in the upstream region, near where the sediment supply is imposed.
 The maximum local differences are 0.136 m for the aggradation case and 0.200 m for the degradation scenario (Figure 7).
-The small percentage error and how the general tendency of the local surface elevation (Figure 7) suggest that our component is capable to accurately predict changes in bed elevation.
+The small percentage error and how the general tendency of the local surface elevation (Figure 7) suggest that our component is able to accurately predict changes in bed elevation.